Cookies on the Healthspan site

 Zinc is another nutrient that contributes to immune function.
 It's involved with innate immunity, supporting the function of white blood cells including neutrophils, natural killer cells and macrophages.
 Zinc can also influence the growth and function of B and T cells, supporting adaptive immunity.10

-If you're interested in learning more about how to keep your immune system healthy, please see our Immunity Advice Centre.
+If you're interested in learning more about how to keep your immune system healthy, select Immunity from the Your health menu above.